 The intent is to produce greater impact than traditional, presentation-based conferences.
 Aside from the mutual transfer of smart grid knowledge, which is the primary purpose, the KTP concept also creates strong social fabrics of peers across disciplines and international borders.

 Flexible Options to Maximize Smart Grid Knowledge Transfer

-After a successful 2016 pilot project and two consecutive projects, each with a different focus and structure, the KTP has become an established practice that can support existing ISGAN or CEM initiatives.
-The organic, exible approach to workshop development enables organizers to tailor the preparatory activities, workshop design, and facilitation techniques to the specific objectives of each KTP.
-To accommodate different purposes, needs, and practical circumstances, ISGAN has adopted three basic models for delivering KTP workshops.
+After a successful 2016 pilot project in Mexico and five consecutive projects, each with a different focus and structure, the KTP has become an established practice that can support existing ISGAN or CEM initiatives.
+The organic, flexible approach enables organizers to tailor the preparatory activities, workshop design, and facilitation techniques to the specific objectives of each project.
+To accommodate different purposes, needs, and practical circumstances, ISGAN has adopted three basic models for delivering KTP projects.

-- Country-centric — A multinational group convenes to help identify potential solutions to one country’s smart grid challenges
+- Country-centric — A multinational and interdisciplinary group of participants convenes to help identify potential solutions to one country’s smart grid challenges

-- Hybrid — Inspired largely by the priorities of one country, this model brings together multinational participants to share knowledge multidirectionally.
+- Hybrid — Inspired largely by the experiences and priorities of one country, this model brings together a multinational group of participants to share knowledge multidirectionally.

 Reports and policy messages from ISGAN Knowledge Transfer Projects:

 - KTP on ISGAN Regulatory Sandboxes 2.0 on how to maximize learnings from sandbox programs